Propagation of angular momentum in charged pion decay and related processes: Introduction

 Within the standard model (SM), the decay of a charged pion\footnote{Or more generally, a charged pseudoscalar meson.} (take $\pi^-$ to be definite) into a lepton $l^-$ and an anti-neutrino $\bar{\nu}_l$ occurs through weak interactions mediated by a W boson.
 This process is described in Fig.~\ref{fig:pidec}.

 The corresponding matrix element is

 where $\alpha$ is the fine structure constant, $V_{ud}$ the ``$ud$'' element of the quark mixing matrix, and $\theta_W$ the weak mixing angle.
 The definition of the amplitude $\mathcal{M}$ follows the convention of Ref.~\cite{Peskin:1995ev}.
 The pion and leptons are in ``in'' and ``out'' states respectively, and the fields between the states are all renormalized.
-The polarizations of the fermions are not labeled explicitly.
+The polarizations of the fermions\footnote{We do not distinguish anti-fermions from fermions except where the distinction affects our discussion.} are not labeled explicitly.
 The $V-A$ quark current is defined by

-The integrand in Eq.~\ref{eq:pidec} is in a factorized form.
-The first factor gives the vertex function of two external fermions and an off-shell propagator~\cite{Weinberg:1995mt,Sterman:1993hfp} with all order corrections including the self-energy graphs.\footnote{Only half of the self-energy contribution should be included for the external lines in accord with the reduction of the S-matrix~\cite{Weinberg:1995mt,Sterman:1993hfp}.} These are denoted by the blob in light grey in Fig.~\ref{fig:pidec}.
-The second factor has a simple tensor structure determined by the properties of the quark current and of the states under translations:
+Note that the decay occurs inevitably via the interaction term $W^+_{\mu}(x)J_q^{\mu +}(x)$, which is explicitly extracted in Eq.~\ref{eq:pidec}.
+The insertion of the vacuum states indicates then that the fields can only be contracted in such a way as to maintain a factorized form for the transition amplitude represented by the graph in Fig.~\ref{fig:pidec}.
+The first factor of the integrand in Eq.~\ref{eq:pidec} gives the vertex function of two external fermions and an off-shell propagator~\cite{Weinberg:1995mt,Sterman:1993hfp} with all order corrections including the self-energy graphs. \footnote{Only half of the self-energy contribution should be included for the external lines in accord with the reduction of the S-matrix~\cite{Weinberg:1995mt,Sterman:1993hfp}.} These are denoted by the blob in light grey in Fig.~\ref{fig:pidec}.
+The second factor has a simple tensor structure determined by the properties of the quark current and of the states under Lorentz transformations\footnote{The Lorentz transformations (and Lorentz group) in this paper do not involve space inversion and time reversal operations.} and translations:

 where $f_{\pi}$ is the pion decay constant (in the convention of the particle data group~\cite{ParticleDataGroup:2022pth}).
 It receives contributions from perturbative and non-perturbative interactions within the $\pi^-$ induced by the quark current $J_q^{\mu +}(x)$.
 These interactions result in the decay of the pion and are represented by the blob in dark grey in Fig.~\ref{fig:pidec}.